zadahmed/Convolutional-Neural-Networks-1/README.md

 Incase we decide to multiply the input matrix with several filters , each output would be different and then we would have final output of oxoxnc where nc is the number of filters we convoluted with.

+Convolutional Neural Network Layer

+Each layer that we have consists of the same architecture  - we have the input layer convoluting with a certain number of filters n , which provides an output o.
+Each layer that we have will add a bias to the output and that is inserted as a parameter into a non linearity activation function.
+Filters can also be brought forward as features for your image.
+The final activated output is then provided as an input for the next layer.